 You belong to your father, the devil, and you want to carry out your father’s desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies.

 If the God of the Jews is the Father of Lies, then the Father of Jesus must be a different person–to think otherwise would create too much cognitive dissonance, and history has shown that syncretistic appropriation is a convenient way for religious populations to resolve conflicts of this sort–hence the Ialdabaoth tradition, which had deep roots in Gnosticism.
 Gnosis means “knowledge”, so those who elaborated this tradition would have thought of themselves as being “in the know” and capable of explaining the contradictions that perplexed those who delved into these matters.
-This proved quite popular, particularly in cosmopolitan Egypt, where people were often challenged with a vast variety of knowledge from different sources.
+This proved quite popular, particularly in cosmopolitan Alexandria (Egypt), where during Roman times had many Greeks and Jews, and people were often challenged with a vast variety of beliefs from different sources.

 But the Gnostic flavor of Christianity would not survive.
 The Pauline Church of Rome sought by all the means at its disposal to do away with Gnosticism–as well as with any other competing version or interpretation of Christianity or the Bible–and to firmly establish its own salvific and exclusivist interpretation.
 This best served the interests of a Roman empire seeking to consolidate and to TEST the loyalties of its subjects.
 The attack on the Gnostics was not entirely a fruitful campaign because Anatole France, the author of Revolt of the Angels–who lived between 1844 and 1924–knew of the Ialdabaoth tradition decades before the Nag Hammadi scrolls were discovered and forever changed our ideas about the diversity that existed within primitive Christianity.